-In June 2016, the IASB issued amendments to IFRS 2 Share-Based Payment with a mandatory effective date of January 1, 2018.
-The amendments provide clarification on how to account for certain types of share-based payment transactions.
-The Company intends to adopt the amendments to IFRS 2 in its consolidated financial statements for the annual period beginning January 1, 2018.
-The adoption of the amendments to IFRS 2 is not expected to have a material impact on the consolidated financial statements.
+Beginning on January 1, 2018, the Company adopted amendments to IFRS 2 Share-Based Payments which provides clarification on how to account for certain types of share-based payment transactions.
+The adoption of the amendments to IFRS 2 did not have a material impact on the consolidated financial statements.